Toronto Solid Waste Management

-In 2005, Toronto switched from a "blue box" (plastic and metal) and "grey box" (paper) program to a unified recycling system.
-The city also introduced in 2005 a green bin program to recover compostable materials.
-However, the green bin program has come under criticism by watch groups due to its cost, which is three times per tonne more to operate than currently shipping to Michigan.

-There has long been heavy opposition from many Torontonians to waste incineration due to the perceived toxic emissions that result.
-However, a recent poll conducted in November 2006 shows that a majority of its citizens would now consider incineration as an alternative, which the former mayor Miller opposed.
-There is currently an incinerator operating in Brampton in adjacent Peel Region, in operation since 1992, which meets the environment ministry's emission guidelines as well as producing power to serve around 5,000 homes.

-In June 2006, suburban York Region and Durham Region announced they were jointly teaming up to procure an incineration site to be built by 2011 that will potentially power up to 200,000 homes but this does not include the city of Toronto.

-In September 2006, city council approved an agreement to ship Toronto garbage to the Green Lane Waste Facility near St. Thomas, Ontario.
-Councillors opposed to the agreement have accused Mayor Miller of pushing through a secretive deal and there has also been strong reaction from residents and MPs from the London-St. Thomas area.

-2011–present Contracting Out Waste Collection
+History

 Under Mayor Rob Ford, the City began to look at ways to cut cost on waste management.
 One solution was for contracting out waste collection services to private contractors.

 With the exception of Etobicoke, the rest of Toronto's waste services employees were civic staff.
 In Etobicoke services are contracted out to Turtle Island Recycling Company of Toronto since 2008.
 Transport of waste from transfer stations to landfills are contracted out to Republic Services Canada Incorporated of Dundas, Ontario and Wilson Logistics Incorporated of Toronto, Ontario.

 Beginning in the mid-2012, a new contractor began residential pickup services.
 GFL Environmental from Pickering, Ontario began to service the city west of Yonge Street and east of Etobicoke.
 In October 2011, the city nor contractors have indicated if current waste staff will be hired back to work on the two contracts, but in December GFL acquired Turtle Island Recycling and took over the remaining term of the former contract from December 2011 and will be replaced by Miller Waste Systems beginning in 2015.

-Landfills
+Facilities

+The division manages four collections yards, one maintenance yard, seven transfer stations, six household hazardous waste depots, two organics processing facilities, Green Lane Landfill and 160 former landfills.

+Former landfills

 There are 160 former dumps located within the former city of Toronto and former Metro Toronto area but most have been redeveloped in the 20th Century: